-Tours and Trips
+Tours & Trips

-On land, every aspect of Shetland’s environment is covered by a team of experienced and knowledgeable guides and experts, both on foot or in a comfy vehicle.
-Whether you’re interested in archaeology, geology, wildlife, botany, photography, folklore, gardens, music or knitting, there’ll be a tour or guide to help you make sure you don’t miss out on any of the best bits.
+On land, every aspect of Shetland’s environment is covered by a team of experienced and knowledgeable guides, both on foot or in comfy taxis or coaches.
+Whatever your interest – wildlife, botany, knitting, archaeology, photography, geology, folklore, gardening, food, music – there’ll be a tour or guide to help make your experience more fulfilling.
+Photo: Maurice Henderson

 Visit The Shetland Times Bookshop for a great selection of books, maps, guides and gifts.